analogdevicesinc/ToF/doc/itof/linux_build_instructions.md

 # Linux Build Instructions

+**Please note, use the applicable tag, when cloning, and release version, when getting the latest library files.
+As of writing, version 4.3.0 of the release is available as well as tage v4.3.0.**

 Note, all actities below are assuming to be done in a base folder.
 Where the **libs**, and its contents, folder is called out.

 ```